905-864-6888 Milton, Ontario

 Also known as Rose City, thanks to its landscapes enriched with an abundance of wild roses, Camrose is situated in central Alberta, Canada.
 The history of its roses dates to 1995, when Jerry Twomey, a local rose florist, nurtured roses to grow in Alberta’s weather.

 As a result, Camrose has beautiful surroundings suitable for outdoor recreation and leisure activities.
-If you love flowers, you can visit Bill Fowler Centre to enjoy a variety of rose displays.
+If you love flowers, you can visit the Bill Fowler Centre to enjoy a variety of rose displays.
 This makes Camrose one of the most beautiful places to live in Alberta.

 2. High River